All Episodes

 And that's the point that Gramnesty was making.

-If they said anything like that, that statement, I mean, I uh you can you can say that and you can still get on a court.
+If they said anything like that statement, I mean, you can say that and you can still get on the court.

 I couldn't say that and live.

-Um none of it matters, folks, but it did it's it's well, it's not that none of it matters.
+None of it matters, folks, but it's well, it's not that none of it matters.

-It was actually a pointed and good question from uh Senator Gramnesty and and uh and an illustration, which is you know, if if drive buys are out there saying the Republicans are afraid to hit hard here because they're pandering, or they're afraid they're gonna be compared to me, and they're pandering to me.
+It was actually a pointed and good question from Senator Gramnesty and an illustration, which is, you know, if drive-bys are out there saying the Republicans are afraid to hit hard here because they're pandering, or they're afraid they're going to be compared to me, and they're pandering to me.

-Um healthcare presented by the House yesterday, 1.3 trillion dollar price tag.
+Healthcare presented to the House yesterday, $1.3 trillion price tag, BS.

 Nobody knows.

-This is this is an abomination, this health care proposal that uh, and they want to ramrod this thing through by August.
+This is an abomination, this healthcare proposal, and they want to ramrod this thing through by August.

 As I said yesterday, they want to do this before people figure out just how bad all of this is going to make this economy.

-And by the way, Kathleen Sabilius is out there saying we it's the same game plan.
+And by the way, Kathleen Sebelius is out there saying, it's the same game plan.

 We can't wait.